restful-ws/restful-ws.github.io/rest/constraints/stateless.md

 ## The Constraint

 Session state is _never_ stored with the server.
-Each request must contain the information needed to understand the request.

-In other words, the server may not store information needed to understand the client's request.
+In other words, the server must not store information needed to understand the client's request.

 ### Defining Stateless